Engagement Rings FAQ

 Many Factors Affect Price: Certification Only Covers Some of the Issues

-It is for this reason that we choose not to take in work using diamonds supplied by clients.
-And of course, apart from the 4C’s, there are many, many other factors that affect the sparkle, lustre and brilliance and therefore price of any particular diamond.
+It is for this reason that we choose not to take in work using diamonds supplied by clients, it is of course a FAQ.
+However apart from the 4C’s, there are many, many other factors that affect the sparkle, lustre and brilliance and therefore price of any particular diamond.
 These are not even included in the 4C’s grading system, as their inclusion would just make the certification process very expensive and far too unwieldy.

 We have all the rings we make independently valued by a member of the National Council of Jewellery Valuers (NCJV).
 This valuation confirms the grades of any of the smaller diamonds supplied by us that do not have their own specific documentation.